List of Stranger Things characters: Billy Hargrove

-In season three, he becomes the main unwilling host for the Mind Flayer.
+In season three, Billy becomes the main unwilling host of the Mind Flayer after stumbling into the Upside Down.
 He collects people for it to possess for the biomass body it was building.
-Eleven, having looked into his memories earlier, reminds Billy of his happy memories with his mother, allowing him to break free from the possession and sacrifice himself to save Eleven from the Mind Flayer.
-After the Mind Flayer is defeated, Billy apologizes to Max for all his wrongdoings as he dies in Max's arms.
+Eleven, having looked into his memories earlier, reminds Billy of his happy memories with his mother before his father ruined it, allowing him to temporarily break free from the possession and sacrifice himself to save Eleven.
+After the Mind Flayer is defeated, Billy apologizes to Max for his wrongdoings before dying in her arms.

 In season four, Billy appears as a hallucination when Max is put into a trance by Vecna, where Billy blames her for his death.
 Max reveals that a part of her is happy and sad that he died but that she still cared about him and loved him.